This application note is applicable to Telestra software version 4.30 or later.

 Voicing effects create a realistic radio sound through a variety of signal processing techniques.
 Available effects include audio gating, expansion, compression, limiting, frequency filtering, and distortion.

-Different levels of control are available when adding voicing effects to a simulated radio, ranging from simply turning on pre-canned effects in the Comm plan to implementing custom effects using ACE signal processing components.
+Different levels of control are available when adding voicing effects to a simulated radio, ranging from simply turning on pre-canned effects in the Comm plan to implementing custom effects using Telestra signal processing components.

 Default voice effects are enabled on particular waveforms in the Comm plan editor.
 This applies low-pass, high-pass, and distortion filters to the transmit audio of the radio.
 This default configuration is a good starting point and provides differentiation between intercoms and radios.

 Note: For additional control and customization of voice effects, use the transmit effects loop as discussed below.

 To enable and customize voice effects in the Transceiver component, adjust the following parameters:

 * The default voice effects enabled in the Comm plan can operate simultaneously with the effects loop, since they are wired in series in the Transceiver.
 The effects loop is applied after the default voice effects.